RoyalPineapple/ledfx-airplay-docker/README.md

 - Restart containers: `docker compose restart`
 - Check firewall allows mDNS (port 5353/UDP)

-**No audio in LedFx:**
+**No audio in LedFX:**
 - Verify audio is playing to the AirPlay device
 - Check PulseAudio sink-inputs (see above)
-- In LedFx UI, confirm audio device is set to "pulse"
+- In LedFX UI, confirm audio device is set to "pulse"

 **Permission errors:**
 - Ensure `pulse/` directory has correct permissions: